 While it was inspired by the evolving “transwaves” found on the cult classic Ensoniq Fizmo, some say this oscillator creates sounds reminiscent of the PPG Wave, but Blinds really is its own beast.

 Go ahead and listen to it.

-These demos are recorded straight from the Prologue’s output.
+These demos are recorded straight from the output of a prologue 16.

 Demo #1 demonstrates the full use of Blinds, with arpeggiator, envelopes, onboard filters and effects.
 All 8 modes are represented in those patches.
 Some patches also use the analog oscillators at the same time as Blinds.